 Peripheral nerve diseases cause weakness, sensory loss and pain in the extremities.

 Mayo Clinic doctors in the Peripheral Nerve Division diagnose and treat peripheral nerve disorders.
+On Mayo Clinic's campus in Arizona, multispecialty care for these conditions is offered in the Peripheral Nerve Clinic.

 A peripheral nerve pathology laboratory reads nerve biopsies from Mayo Clinic and elsewhere.